Poor4ever/Dummy-Perpetuals/README.md

 ## Know Issues

-Precision Loss
+Precision Loss.

-Some functions did not take into account the precision of USDC
+Some functions did not take into account the precision of USDC.

+Some edge cases may result in traders being unable to realize PNL.